Click here to see a review of our 2013 season.

 When you join a CSA, you help to support a local farmer; you also help to maintain and

 protect local farmland in your community.
-When you “buy local” instead of getting produce that is shipped in from great
+When you buy local instead of getting produce that is shipped

-freshly-picked fruits and vegetables have more vitamins and much better flavor than produce that may
+And local, freshly-picked fruits and vegetables have more vitamins and much better flavor than produce that may

 have been in the commercial food system for days or even weeks !

 A Good Value for Your Grocery

 CSA is a good value for you and for us, in many ways.

 First, $525 for 20 weeks is about $26 per week, and should be plenty of produce for a family

 of 4.
+(We also offer half-shares - see above).
 The value of the produce is based on retail

 Your Share in the Adventure of Farming